di37/generate-synthetic-furniture-ad-dataset/README.md

 pip install -r requirements.txt
 ```

 5 - For uploading the dataset to huggingface hub, we must login into it through the cli.
+You need to register for a huggingface account followed by getting token after registration.

 ```bash
 huggingface-cli login